emiraga/wikigraph/README.md

 Edit `config.h` and compile binaries
     make
 Start redis server, preferably with unix socket `/tmp/redis.sock`.
 Generating graph is database-intensive operation, and unix socket will speed things up a bit.
+Also, I have disabled automated background saves, they can become annoying, instead I call them manually at the end of processing.

 On a single machine first generate `graph*.bin`
     bin/generate_graph